-Fundamental Rationale for the Code and the FEI's Anti-Doping Rules for Human Athletes
+Fundamental Rationale for the Code and the FIVB's Anti-Doping Rules

 Anti-doping programs are founded on the intrinsic value of sport.
 This intrinsic value is often referred to as "the spirit of sport": the ethical pursuit of human excellence through the dedicated perfection of each Athlete's natural talents.